Ross Winn: Biography

 Ross Winn was born in Denton County, Texas in 1871.
 Prior to beginning his own publishing efforts, Winn frequently wrote articles for other radical papers.
 Winn's earliest known published writing appears in the January, 1894 issue of Twentieth Century.
 He was 23 when he wrote the piece, a plea for cooperation between socialists and anarchists.
 In a later piece, appearing in Free Society in December, 1900, Winn mentions becoming a "young convert" in realizing his own radical political notions twelve years earlier, when he was only 17 years old.
 It is likely that Winn, like many other anarchists of the time, became politicized by the execution of the Haymarket martyrs.
-Winn also wrote articles for The Firebrand, a short-lived, but renowned weekly out of Portland, Oregon; The Rebel, an anarchist journal published in Boston; and Emma Goldman's Mother Earth.
+Winn also wrote articles for Discontent: Mother of Progress from Home, Washington, The Firebrand, a short-lived, but renowned weekly out of Portland, Oregon; The Rebel, an anarchist journal published in Boston; and Emma Goldman's Mother Earth.

 Sometime in 1894, Winn began his first paper, known as Co-operative Commonwealth.
 He then edited and published Coming Era for a brief time in 1898 and then Winn's Freelance in 1899.
 Later in 1899, Winn took over publication of Free Society and discontinued Coming Era and Winn's Freelance.
 In 1902, he announced a new paper called Winn's Firebrand.
 It's likely he fancied the name of the then-defunct weekly.
 His vision was for a paper that would appeal to people of all classes.
 According to Winn, it would be "just the kind of literature for missionary work among the masses".
 Winn considered the printed word as the most effective tool for social awakening, and saw the dissemination of anti-authoritarian ideals, especially in the conservative South, as his distinct calling.
 In 1900, Tennessee became his base of operation: "In establishing the magazine (in Mt.
 Juliet), as an independent publication, the flag of revolutionary thought is planted on Southern soil, and a residence of a lifetime in this section convinces me that it will be a fruitful field for libertarian ideas, if the right methods are used to present them."
 Winn and his future wife Augusta "Gussie" Smith moved into her family home in Mt.
 Juliet, the Warner Price Mumford Smith House.